 “Get out your un-bleached, hypoallergenic, 100% soy, macrobiotic light-sabers!”, said the organic wine, “we’re going into battle”.

-It is interesting to note however, that all of these factors: low sulfite levels, restricted use of pesticides, good farming techniques, lack of chemical additives, etc. are common practices in most wineries that produce high quality wines.
-As I pointed out in the previous article, the better the grapes are cared for in a vineyard, than the smaller the amount of added sulfites that are needed.
-The same is true for the other practices.
-Vineyards that produce fine wines tend to have lower grape yields, for example, and again according to Albet i Noya, “low yields in the vineyards not only improve the quality of the grapes, but also improve the sustainability of the vineyards as the vines are naturally more resistant to plagues”, therefore leading to a decreased need for pesticides.
+It is interesting to note that all of these factors: low sulfite levels, restricted use of pesticides, good farming techniques, lack of chemical additives, etc. are common practices in most wineries that produce high-quality wines.
+As I pointed out in the previous article, the better the grapes are cared for in a vineyard, the smaller the amount of added sulfites that are needed.
+The same is true for other practices.
+Vineyards that produce fine wines tend to have lower grape yields, for example, and again according to Albet i Noya, “low yields in the vineyards not only improve the quality of the grapes but also improve the sustainability of the vineyards as the vines are naturally more resistant to plagues”, therefore leading to a decreased need for pesticides.